HypoVereinsbank: Stand-alone bank

-In March 2003, Hypo Real Estate, the real-estate financing subsidiary of Bayerische Hypo- und Vereinsbank, was spun off and went public.
-A minority share in Bank Austria Creditanstalt was also listed on the stock exchange.
+In March 2003, HVB's property financing subsidiary Hypo Real Estate was spun off and floated on the stock market.
+A minority share in Bank Austria Creditanstalt was also publicly listed.

-After the second merger
+Within UniCredit Group

-In 2005, Bayerische Hypo- und Vereinsbank was taken over by the Italian financial institution Unicredit S.p.A.
-In the same year, Bayerische Hypo- und Vereinsbank integrated Vereins- und Westbank Hamburg, which, for its part, was the result of merger of Vereinsbank in Hamburg and Westbank in 1974.

-Vereinsbank in Hamburg was also steeped in tradition.
-It was founded in 1856 on the initiative of renowned merchants in Hamburg.
-Westbank, on the other hand, hails from Schleswig-Holstein, and was created in 1943 from a forced merger of several smaller banks in northern Germany.
+In 2005, an increasingly distressed HVB was taken over by Unicredit.
+Also in 2005, HVB absorbed Vereins- und Westbank, which had been formed by the 1974 merger of Vereinsbank Hamburg (unrelated to Bayerische Vereinsbank) and Westbank.
+Vereinsbank Hamburg had been founded in 1856 on the initiative of renowned merchants in Hamburg.
+Westbank was created in 1943 from a forced merger of several smaller banks in northern Germany.
 It was initially called "Schleswig-Holsteinische und Westbank", and was renamed "Westbank" in 1968.

-In 2006, Bayerische Hypo- und Vereinsbank took over the corporate clients portfolio of Westfalenbank AG, which had been founded in 1921 by leading companies in the Rhineland-Westphalian industrial district on Bochum.
-However, there was already a connection between the two institutions since Bayerische Hypotheken- und Wechselbank AG acquired a part of Westfalenbank in 1971.
+In 2006, HVB took over the corporate clients portfolio of Westfalenbank AG, which had been founded in 1921 by leading companies in the Rhineland-Westphalian industrial district on Bochum.
+There was already a connection between the two institutions since Hypo-Bank had acquired a part of Westfalenbank in 1971.

-In 2006, the significant majority holding in Bank Austria, the largest bank in Austria, was sold to the parent company UniCredit for €13 billion without an auction process.
-This subsequently led to a number of lawsuits by free HVB shareholders.
+Also in 2006, HVB sold its overwhelming majority holding in BA-CA to UniCredit for €13 billion, without an auction process.
+This subsequently led to a number of lawsuits by HVB shareholders.
 The investment company Activest was sold to a UniCredit fund subsidiary called Pioneer Investments.

-In January 2007, UniCredit Group announced its intention to carry out a squeeze-out at Bayerische Hypo- und Vereinsbank.
+In January 2007, UniCredit announced its intention to carry out a squeeze-out of HVB.
 The price in this respect was established at €38.26 per share.
 A decision on the squeeze-out was taken at the Shareholders Meeting on 26 June 2007.
 Following the Shareholders Meeting, over 100 actions to set aside a shareholders' resolution by free HVB shareholders took place; this represents a record for Germany.
-At the Shareholders Meeting, the Bonn-based lawyer Thomas Heidel was selected as special representative pursuant to § 147 German Stock Corporation Act, who, amongst other things, was to look into possible claims for damages in conjunction with the sale of the Bank Austria shareholding UniCredit, for its part, lodged an action to set aside a shareholders' resolution in turn.
+At the Shareholders Meeting, the Bonn-based lawyer Thomas Heidel was selected as special representative pursuant to § 147 German Stock Corporation Act, who, amongst other things, was to look into possible claims for damages in conjunction with the sale of the Bank Austria shareholding.
+UniCredit, for its part, lodged an action to set aside a shareholders' resolution in turn.
 During the subsequent period, the special representative lodged complaints that his work was being obstructed.
 On 15 September 2008, the squeeze-out adopted by the Shareholders Meeting in June 2007 was entered into the commercial register at the Register of Companies in Munich.
-As such, all the shares of Bayerische Hypo- und Vereinsbank were transferred to UniCredit by force of law.
-The listing of shares on the stock exchanges was discontinued at short notice.
+As such, all remaining HVB shares were transferred to UniCredit by force of law, and the listing on the stock exchanges was discontinued.